"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 The KYNAMRO pre-filled syringe should be removed from 2-8°C (36-46°F) refrigerated storage and allowed to reach room temperature for at least 30 minutes prior to administration.

 Parenteral drug products should be inspected visually prior to administration.
 If the solution is cloudy or contains visible particulate matter, the contents must not be injected and the product should be returned to the pharmacy.

 The first injection administered by the patient or caregiver should be performed under the guidance and supervision of an appropriately qualified health care professional.

 KYNAMRO should be injected into the abdomen, thigh region, or outer area of the upper arm.
 KYNAMRO should not be injected in areas of active skin disease or injury such as sunburns, skin rashes, inflammation, skin infections, active areas of psoriasis, etc. Areas of tattooed skin and scarring should also be avoided.

-Adjustments for Patients Developing Transaminase Elevations
+Adjustments For Patients Developing Transaminase Elevations

 Table 1 summarizes recommendations for monitoring for patients who develop elevated transaminases during therapy with KYNAMRO [see WARNINGS AND PRECAUTIONS].

-Table 1: Monitoring for Patients With Elevated
+Table 1: Monitoring for Patients With Elevated Transaminases

 |≥ 3x and < 5x ULN||